 Around the old mining town of Schladming you will find a ski resort consisting of four connected mountains – Reiteralm, Hochwurzen, Planai and Hauser Kaibling.
 We visited this place twice and it is one of the best ones I remember.
 The slopes are diversified and regardless of your skiing skills, you will find something for yourself there.
 We checked also that they can prepare the slopes well with artificial snow if there is not enough of natural one 🙂

-The four connected mountain offer 123 kilometers of ski slopes.
+The four connected mountains offer 123 kilometers of ski slopes.
 The ticket is valid for the whole huge region Ski Amadé which consists of 25 ski resorts and 760 kilometers of slopes.

 What to do apart from skiing: it’s worth visiting a cute town of Schladming.
-It’s close to Salzburg and the famous town Hallstatt is located close by too (90 km by car).
+It’s close to Salzburg (check what to see in Salzburg) and the famous town Hallstatt is located close by too (90 km by car).
 It is considered to be one of the most beautiful towns in Austria.
-It enchanted the Chinese so much that they re-created it in China! 🙂
+It enchanted the Chinese so much that they re-created it in China! 🙂 Don’t forget to try some of Austria ski food too!

 We visited this region twice and once we stayed in Berghotel zum Schlosserwirt on the hillside of Hauser Kaibling.
 Unfortunately I can’t even find the hotel’s website, they might only cooperate with tour operators.